little-tiger-2006/Redis-sentinel-with-docker-compose/README.md

 The example show the redis container mapping 6380、6381、6382、26380、26381、26379 port

 Verify that the cluster is in effect by following the 2 steps:
-1. Connect to redis master instance ,enter 'info replication', we should be able to see the words `connected_slaves: 2`.
+1. Connect to redis master instance ,enter 'info replication', we should be able to see the words `'connected_slaves: 2'`.
-2. Connect to any of the Sentinel instances,enter 'sentinel master mymaster', go to line 9 & 31 & 33.
+2. Connect to any of the Sentinel instances,enter 'sentinel master mymaster', go to line 9 & 31 & 33.<br/>

-   flags: master indicates master operation, abnormal conditions show s-down, o-down, (line 9 & 10).
+   （2.1）. flags: master indicates master operation, abnormal conditions show s-down, o-down, (line 9 & 10).<br/>
-   num-slaves: detected 2 Slave replica sets, (line 31 & 32).
+   （2.2）. num-slaves: detected 2 Slave replica sets, (line 31 & 32).<br/>
-   num-other-sentinels: In addition, there are 2 sentinels, (line 33 & 34).
+   （2.3）. num-other-sentinels: In addition, there are 2 sentinels, (line 33 & 34).<br/>

 ## tip
 1. when redis redis app deploy independence machine， please config the ENV (`REDIS_MASTER_ADDRESS`,`REDIS_MASTER_PORT`) with the  machine ip & bind port.